ubuntu-assist/html-web-page-analyzer/README.md

 # HTML Web Page Analyzer

-A web-application which allows the user to conduct some analysis of an html web page.
-It provides a simple interface where user can enter a html page url and submit.
-The application processes the given html url and returns the results of analysis in a simple tabular fashion.
+A web application designed for users to analyze HTML web pages.
+It features a user-friendly interface where users can input an HTML page URL and submit it.
+The application then processes the URL and presents the analysis results in a clear, tabular format.

 ## Getting Started

-Follow the instructions below to setup and build the project in your local machine.
+Follow these steps to set up and build the project on your local machine.

 ### Prerequisites

-This project is build using the below tools.
-Please ensure you have the below prerequisites satisfied
+This project is built using the following tools.
+Please make sure you meet the prerequisites listed below.

 ```
 1. JDK 17 or above